aaronland/go-metmuseum-openaccess/data/README.md

 ## images.csv.bz2

 A CSV file listing the "main" and "download" URL associated with Met Museum Open Access records that have been marked as public domain.
+This file was produced using the [images tool](https://github.com/aaronland/go-metmuseum-openaccess#images).

 In order to reduce the size of this file common prefixes have been removed.
 For example: